How Long Does The Divorce Process Last?

 If there are many details to handle and parents are stubborn, this may require mediation or even a trial.
 It’s common for custody issues to prolong the divorce process.

-When there are custody issues involved, there’s also inevitably child support to deal with.
-After divorce, this is often one of the biggest continuing expenses parents face.
+When custody issues are involved, there’s inevitably child support to deal with.
+After a divorce, this is often one of the biggest continuing expenses parents face.

 These court-ordered payments cover all of the usual daily expenses of raising a child.
 This includes food, shelter, clothing, regular medical care, and more.

 Other areas of family law are often much more open to interpretation.
 Unlike those, however, child support follows a rigid mathematical formula.
-It accounts for the income of both parents, the amount of time you spend with your child, and other financial factors.
+It accounts for both parents’ income, the time you spend with your child, and other financial factors.

 When one partner makes more money than the other, you often have to contend with spousal support.